kingston-hackSpace/Reed_sensor/2pin_basic_tutorial_LED5W.md

 # Tutorial: Turn-on a 5-12V 10W LED light with a reed sensor

-A 10W LED bulb requires more current than what a reed sensor can handle.
+A 10W LED bulb demands more current than what a reed sensor can handle.
 If the reed sensor is connected to the bulb and power without a MOSFET, the current in the circuit will burn the reed switch.

 For this reason, this tutorial uses an IRLZ44N logic-level MOSFET.